The goal of counseling program is to facilitate each student’s development and growth throughout their Prep career.

 Each presentation is followed up with an in depth reflection shared between our students and counselors.
 These meetings occur in the classroom and provide freedom for Prep students to express their concerns, opinions and thoughts.

-The Center for Learning has NHS tutors scheduled from periods 2 through 8.
-Referrals should be made to Esther Auerbach at email@example.com.
+The Center for Learning (CFL) has NHS tutors scheduled throughout the day.
+Referrals should be made to Esther Auerbach at firstname.lastname@example.org.
 Otherwise, students can walk into the CFL during their lunch or free periods.

-Catapult Learning is company who provides services through Act 89 (feel free to google!).
+Catapult Learning is company who provides services through Act 89.
 These services are provided free of charge.
 This year we are very fortunate to have the following three individuals on staff from Catapult:

 Below is an outline of the services offered by Catapult:

 - Learning Assessments - screenings to determine cognitive and achievement abilities.
 If results indicate a possible learning issue, student will be referred for a full psycho-educational evaluation by Catapult’s school psychologist.
 This process may lead to the approval for accommodations such as extended time.

 - Study Skills/Time Management Support - To encourage success in execution and planning in academics.

 - Individual Counseling - Provide one-to-one counseling support for students experiencing social/emotional difficulties affecting success in the school environment.

 - Developmental Guidance - Works directly with Prep counseling department to present information on topics including anxiety, depression, test prep, and organizational skills.